 The crash happened on a bright, sunny afternoon on July 18, 2015 at the intersection of two straight, level highways.
 Frost was unable to avoid the SUV in the intersection and hit the side of the vehicle, launching him onto the roadway.
 He later died of his injuries at hospital.

 “It was careless (driving) the moment she entered into that intersection.
 This should have never happened,” Pilon said.

 Pilon was also quick to add that a fine or jail time “doesn’t equate to a life.”

 The Crown had successfully made its case during the trial that Holder-Cobb had not done what a reasonable, prudent person would have done under the circumstances – the definition of careless driving.
 A reasonable, prudent person would have taken subsequent looks down the highway because of the passage of time and the travel of vehicles during that time, the Crown had argued.

 While both sides recommended a licence suspension, there was some question whether the Ontario court would have any jurisdiction over someone with a New York State driver’s licence.

-Justice of the Peace Karen Baum is scheduled to deliver her sentencing decision May 3.
+Justice of the Peace Ginette Forgues is scheduled to deliver her sentencing decision May 3.

 Editor’s note: Sandy Holder-Cobb now goes by Sandy Holder-Taylor.
 In order to minimize confusion in our continuing coverage of this case, we are referring to her as Sandy Holder-Cobb.